-In order for the Post-2015 Agenda to be successful, states will need to adopt a framework that has a meaningful basis in human rights, particularly one that incorporates substantive equality, in all of its goals, including goals related to health, gender equality and accountability or rule of law.
+In order for the Post-2015 Agenda to be successful, states will need to adopt a framework that has a meaningful basis in human rights, particularly one that incorporates substantive equality and reproductive rights, in all of its goals, including goals related to health and gender equality.
 To fully utilize a human rights framework in developing the SDGs, states must ensure that every goal contains measures to respect, protect, and fulfill human rights.
 Respecting human rights requires states to refrain from interfering in the equal enjoyment of rights.
-Protecting human rights requires states to take steps, including by enacting laws and policies, to prevent violations of rights by state and non-state actors.
-Fulfilling human rights requires states to take positive measures to enable people to exercise their rights on an equal basis, to report on those measures through data disaggregated by age, region, race, ethnicity, disability, income, migration status, and sexual orientation, and to make changes to practices based on gaps identified through data and qualitative observation.
+Protecting human rights requires states to take steps, including by enacting laws and policies, to prevent violations of rights by state and nonstate actors.
+Fulfilling human rights requires states to take positive measures to enable people to exercise their rights on an equal basis.